-The Greater Rochester, NY Region is a world-renowned innovation community and is uniquely poised to be a leading energy innovation center.
-Whether it's fuel cells, wind energy or energy efficiency, our assets are perfectly aligned.
+The Greater Rochester, NY region is a world-renowned innovation community and is uniquely poised to be a leading energy innovation center.
+Whether it's fuel cell technology, solar energy, wind energy, battery or energy storage, our assets are perfectly aligned.
 We have material and precision manufacturing expertise, a skilled workforce adept at managing complex electro-mechanical and chemical products, and university research and development already underway to find smarter energy solutions.

 BioFuels / Biomass - Home to ethanol and biodiesel manufacturing, including New York's first state-of-the-art dry mill ethanol plant.
 Additionally, complex biomass research and development is currently taking place at our colleges and universities.

-Fuel Cells - Fuel cell research and development is conducted at Delphi's Fuel Cell Activity Centers.
+Fuel Cell Technology - Fuel cell research and development is conducted at Delphi's Fuel Cell Activity Centers.

-Solar Energy - World leader in optics and roll-to-roll film manufacturing, key enablers for next generation solar applications.
+Solar Energy - World leader in optics, thin film polymer technology and roll-to-roll film manufacturing, key enablers for next generation solar applications.

 Wind Energy - Superior supply chain resources, including Gleason Works, a renowned expert in gear technology.